codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 char** initial_generation = ...; //set up a GoL glider
 int generations = 25;

-//invoke solution function, which allocates memory char** actual = game_of_life(generations, initial_generation, &world_h, &world_w);
+//invoke solution function, which also allocates memory char** actual = game_of_life(generations, initial_generation, &world_h, &world_w);

 //... perform assertions on the world map and verify the state of its cells

 //call the clean-up function, which deallocates all memory destroy_world(actual);

+//...at this point memory is deallocated, no need to call free
 ```

 </details>

-As this approach very useful for more complex memory structures, a couple of examples can be found in the section on [Two-dimensional arrays](#two-dimensional-arrays).
+Memory management by a callee is not a common requirement for Codewars kata.
+It can be useful when the memory is structured in a complex way, or when it has to be tracked in some particular way.
+It mimics the behavior of C libraries, which often provide symmetrical de/allocation functions, and/or use opaque pointers as elements of their interface.

 ## Two-dimensional arrays